Companion Dogs

 About the Japanese Chin

-The Japanese Chin is a small companion dogs known for its balanced nature and capable mind.
-Well-suited to apartment living, the Japanese Chin is an excellent choice for first-time dog owners.
+The Japanese Chin is a small companion dog known for being affectionate with its family and outgoing and sociable.
+With a capable mind, well-suited to apartment living, the Japanese Chin is an excellent choice for first-time dog owners.
 Typically standing 8 to 11 inches tall at the shoulder and weighing 4 to 9 pounds, this breed has a life expectancy of 10 to 14 years, making it a devoted companion for the right family.

 Originally classified within the Companion Dogs group, the Japanese Chin brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Japanese Chin is content with moderate daily activity.
 Affectionate with its family, the Japanese Chin strikes a healthy balance between independence and closeness.